4.75 from 8 votes

 5 stars

-A quick weeknight dinner that is flavorful and looked gorgeous coming out of the oven!
-Loved the addition of pepper jack in the biscuits.
+A quick weeknight dinner that is flavorful and looks gorgeous coming out of the oven!
+Loved the addition of Pepper Jack in the biscuits.
 Thank you!

 1. Carol says: